A Guide to English Language Schools

 Do your research and choose a school with a good reputation.
 Look at the comments on Facebook and Google Reviews to see what are people saying.
 Look at the school's website to find out more information about the teachers, the classrooms and the extra curricular activities.

 ***Schools that are not registered on the ILEP list cannot sell courses to non-EEA students.The ILEP is an immigration requirement and does not guarantee the quality of schools.****

-- Find out what sort of Learner Protection the school has.
+Find out what Learner Protection the school has.

-- Price is often related to quality, so the cheapest course may not be the best one.
+Price is often related to quality, so the cheapest course may not be the best option.

 ***Remember, every school has its own policies and rules.
 Some schools are stricter than others about student attendance and refunds***

 Always get a receipt and a breakdown of the cost of your course.
 Do not pay for a course in cash; if the school insists on cash payment, you should report them to ICOS.

 Always get a copy of the contract you sign with the school.

 If you ask to take holidays before your course starts, and the school agree to this, ask them to confirm it in writing.
 This will avoid any misunderstandings or disagreements later on.

 You are required to take an exam at the end of your course.
 Ask the school is the exam included in the course fee.